 NOTE: Wind comes out of the direction pointed.
 A wind from 0 degrees blows from north to south.
-Surface wind direction is magnetic, while winds aloft (levels 1, 2, and 3) are true.

 RELIABILITY: In reality mode, engine and other problems can arise.
 This variable is a reliability measurement that regulates how often something goes wrong.
 The value is a percentage.
 A value of 100 results in a totally reliable aircraft while 0 will cause problems very often.